Students - LL.M.

 Visit the Library's Find Books page for details on searching for books found at Mabie Law Library, other UC Campus Libraries and beyond.

 Materials that are required and recommended by law professors for a specific course are located in the Library's Reserve area, located behind the Circulation Desk.
 Course Reserve materials are arranged in alphabetical order by professor's last name.
-To see what has been placed on Course Reserve or when specific items are due, consult the library's catalog, MORT, by entering the course name or the professor's last name.
+To see what has been placed on Course Reserve or when specific items are due, consult the library's catalog, UC Library Search, by entering the course name or the professor's last name.

 Newspapers & Magazines: